Updated February 1, 2023

 Getting Around

 If you’re headed to Paris, download the G7 app for a convenient taxi service.
 They are everywhere.
-Uber is also available.
+Uber is also available and the Metro is easy to figure out, clean and often faster than a car.

 Maps